 Before the encryption routine, CrySIS deletes all the Windows Restore Points.
-The Trojan than gathers the infected computer’s name and the files, sending them to a remote C2 server controlled by the threat actor.
+The Trojan then gathers the infected computer’s name and the files, sending them to a remote C2 server controlled by the threat actor.
 On some Windows versions, Also, it can try to run itself using administrator privileges to extend the list of files that can be encrypted.

-9. GandCrab ransomware
+9. GandCrab Ransomware

 GandCrab is a targeted Ransomware-as-a-Service that made a lot of noise across the world and earned $2 billion from 1.5 million affected machines.
-It had been active from 2018 to 2019 when the group decided to “retire” – most likely because cybersecurity company Bitdefender rolled oud a decryption tool for 1, 4, 5.01, and 5.2.
+It had been active from 2018 to 2019 when the group decided to “retire” – most likely because cybersecurity company Bitdefender rolled out a decryption tool for 1, 4, 5.01, and 5.2.
 GandCrab versions.

 How GandCrab spreads

 GandCrab targets consumers and businesses with PCs running Microsoft Windows.
 Threat actors use classic delivery methods – exploit kits and phishing emails.
-For more information on how to spot a phishing email read our article How Do You Get Ransomware.

 How GandCrab works